 Step 3: Beat in the other ‘wet’ ingredients, so in other words the mashed bananas, Greek yogurt, and peanut butter.

 Step 4: Stir in the flour mixture and the chocolate chips, pour into 2 baking tins and bake.

 Step 5: After cooling completely, make the frosting and spread over the top.
 Sprinkle with peanuts to serve!

-I was a little surprised to find that this cake still tasted just as good 4 days after I’d baked it.
+When I first made this cake I was a little surprised to find that it still tasted just as good 4 days after I’d baked it.
 Just as moist and tasty.
-As for how long it might last after that – I’m afraid I’ve no idea because we polished it off before we could find out!
+As for how long it might last after that – I’m afraid I’ve no idea because it’s never lasted any longer!

 More cakes to impress with